Regulation Best Interest (REG BI) Overview

 Frequently Asked Questions

-FINRA has published a new FAQ to address whether firms are required to re-file with FINRA retail communications that eliminate references to "adviser" or "advisor" in order to comply with the SEC’s Regulation Best Interest.
+On May 20, 2020, FINRA published an FAQ to address whether firms are required to re-file with FINRA retail communications that eliminate references to "adviser" or "advisor" in order to comply with the SEC’s Regulation Best Interest.

 FINRA Staff Contacts